Katana Development Starter Kit¶

 If you encounter issues:

-is correct - Check that port 8545 isn’t already in use by another application
+- Check that port 8545 isn’t already in use by another application

 - Ensure Foundry is properly installed and